Understanding YouTube New Video Technology.

 Notice that the video is actually being compressed twice: once to make it small enough to upload, and a second time by YouTube for distribution.

 You are going to be more effective at posing your own videos, this diagram indicates the steps postings the YouTube video and there is really one important point here.
 Which is your video is compressed twice on YouTube.

 We start by making the video, then before can be uploaded to YouTube we have to do some compression on most videos.
 The format of YouTube is used for editing in less the video is very, very short and it is going to be large to upload to YouTube.

-When we compress video file for uploading outside the YouTube.
+When we compress a video file for uploading outside the YouTube.
 We try to actually make, feel small for users and not to try track quality very much.
-But when we compress for the YouTube.
+But when we compress for YouTube.
 Our goals are different.
-We want to maintain as much of quality as possible because we know YouTube going to do another step compression before actually makes it ready for streaming and download.
+We want to maintain as much quality as possible because we know YouTube going to do another step compression before actually makes it ready for streaming and download.
 This may seem little complicated but we are going to through all of the steps we need to know for how to compress videos properly.

 The only thing to remember this point is the first round of compressions is really about to the maintain the quality and just make the video small enough, so that it is possible to upload to YouTube than its YouTube job to do the main compression taking the video down to the size is distributable at the end of the process represented by the PC there is also chance to add additional information.

 Such as metadata, annotations, end add the certain amount of data and interactivity forms of links, on Your YouTube video.
 So, there is little peek behind the curtain in mind it is important to know sort of the way, the software thinks, to help you to make the decision later.

 MPEG, MOV, AVI we call to all video formats, and it is really not that bad here I am on the help page, see the list all of supported YouTube file formatted and define them right now.